hylandtechoutreach/coding-activities/HtmlCssLesson.md

 Next, update the font and size of the text by following the instructions below.

 1. Make a new line under the `color` line (still above `}`)
-1. Set a new property `font-family` to a value of `consolas`
+1. Set a new property `font-family` to a value of `monospace`
     - property name, colon, property value, semi-colon
 1. Make another new line, still above `}`
 1. Set another new property `font-size` to a value of `18px`
     - property name, colon, property value, semi-colon
     - Can you guess what `px` means?
 Pixels!

-Run the code, and verify that the text changes font and size!
+Save the code, and verify that the text changes font and size!
 Feel free to try changing the numbers or the font to see what works.

 The code should look something like this: